luchaninov/csv-file-loader/README.md

 CSV File Loader
 ===============

-Load CSV files using PHP generators.
+Load CSV & TSV files and strings using PHP generators.
 It uses memory like `fopen` but requires less code.

 How to Install
 --------------